JorgePhD/jlmontero.github.io/_pages/about.md

 I teach courses in Impact Evaluation and Environmental and Natural Resource Economics at both the undergraduate and graduate levels.

+**Research Areas**

-**Research Interests:** Environmental and Resource Economics, Political Economy of Natural Resources, Conservation Policy, Remote Sensing and Geospatial Analysis, Applied Econometrics.
+**Primary:** Environmental and Resource Economics, Political Economy of Natural Resources, Conservation Policy.

+**Secondary:** Applied Econometrics, Causal Inference, Remote Sensing and Geospatial Analysis.